khanjiusman/Au-RL/README.md

 ---

 # Note
-This is a modified and adapted version of the RL framework from [**RL_NP**](https://github.com/Jotels/RL_NP) J. Chem.
+This is a modified and adapted version of the RL framework from [**RL_NP**](https://github.com/Jotels/RL_NP) (J. Chem.
 Inf.
 Model.
-2023, 63, 12, 3731–3741.
+2023, 63, 12, 3731–3741).
 We thank the authors for making the code available on github.